Extend Clean Grid Benefits

-- We’re committing nearly $2 million to extend the electric vehicle (EV) charging network across our members’ service territories and are otherwise promoting EVs and EV solutions in rural areas.
+- Committed nearly $2 million to extend the public EV charging network across members’ service areas and promote EVs and EV solutions in rural areas.

-- We’re expanding programs to help consumers save money and energy while cutting emissions through energy efficiency (EE), beneficial electrification (BE) and other initiatives.
+- Expanding programs to help consumers save money and energy while cutting emissions through energy efficiency (EE), beneficial electrification (BE) and other initiatives.